Julie Coker: Broadcasting

 Coker's uncle, Justice Ighodaro, was well-connected with many administrators in the Western region.
 After his niece expressed an interest in broadcasting, he secured her a job with WNTV.
 Originally a receptionist at the station, she joined the broadcasting team when she replaced Anike Agbaje-Williams after the latter announced her maternity leave.
 Coker - now known as Julie - gradually shot to stardom, but unlike Agbaje-Williams who worked mainly behind the camera before her transfer to Ibadan, Coker had long career as a presenter, fronting various programmes including The Bar Beach Show and Julie's World.
 She was also one of Nigerian television's first female newsreaders.

 Music

 Coker has released three albums under E.M.I.
 Music Nigeria.
 A compilation record of seven songs was released by Kalita Records in 2019, with four recordings from ‘Ere Yon (Sweet Songs)’ and three from ‘Tomorrow’, including ‘Ere Yon’.
 The latter was re-interpreted by Anderson .Paak as "Savier's Road" on his album ‘Oxnard’, globally released on Dr. Dre’s Aftermath imprint and featuring Coker’s original vocals.
 The compilation also included the lost Afro disco classic ‘Gossiper Scandal Monger’.

 Other

-She featured in the pre-Nollywood film Dinner with the Devil.
+Coker featured in the pre-Nollywood film Dinner with the Devil.